-The \emph{book thickness} of a graph $G$ is the minimum number of pages in a book embedding of $G$.
-The book thickness or \emph{book number} of a class of graphs is the maximum book thickness of any of its members.
-It has been explored to some extend.
-The complete graph $K_n$ has book thickness $\lceil n/2 \rceil$ \cite{bk-btg-79,clr-egb-87}.
-The outerplanar graphs are the graphs with book thickness one.
-A graph has book thickness two if it is a subgraph of a planar graph with a Hamiltonian cycle \cite{bk-btg-79}.
-The planar graphs have book thickness four.
-The upper bound was proved by Yannakakis \cite{y-epg4p-89}, and Bekos et al.~\cite{kbkpru-4pages-20} and Yannakakis \cite{y-4pages-20} recently showed that the bound is tight.
-Can we close the book on ``book embeddings of planar graphs''?
+The \emph{book thickness} of a graph $G$ is the minimum number of pages in all book embeddings of $G$.
+Book thickness is also known as stacknumber or pagenumber \cite{dw-llg-04,hls-cqsmlg-92}.
+It has been been studied in areas such as Graph Theory, Graph Algorithms, and Graph Drawing.
+The book thickness of $n$-vertex graphs with $m$ edges is at most $\sqrt{m}$ \cite{m-edgepage-94} and at least $\lceil \frac{m-n}{n-3} \rceil$ \cite{bk-btg-79}.
+The complete graph $K_n$ has book thickness $\lceil n/2 \rceil$ \cite{bk-btg-79}.
+Every nondiscrete outerplanar graph has book thickness one.
+A graph has book thickness at most two if and only if it is a subgraph of a planar graph with a Hamiltonian cycle \cite{bk-btg-79}.
+Every planar graph has book thickness at most four.
+The upper bound has been shown by Yannakakis \cite{y-epg4p-89} by a linear time algorithm that constructs a 4-page book embedding of a planar graph.
+Recently, Bekos et al.~\cite{kbkpru-4pages-20} and Yannakakis \cite{y-4pages-20} have shown that some planar graphs need four pages, so that the bound is tight.

-Non-planar are generally defined by drawings on a surface \cite{gt-tgt-87} and by restrictions on crossings \cite{dlm-survey-beyond-19, klm-bib-17}.
-In addition, there are the theories of minors and tree-width \cite{d-gt-00}.
-Malitz \cite{m-genuspage-94} proved that graphs of genus $g$ have book thickness $O(\sqrt{g})$, and that graphs with $m$ edges have book thickness $O(\sqrt{m})$ \cite{m-edgepage-94}.
-All proper minor-closed graph classes have bounded book thickness \cite{b-pagenumber-03}, and the book thickness of treewidth $w$ graphs is at most $w+1$ \cite{dw-gtgtp-07}.

-A graph is $(g, k)$\emph{-planar} if it can be drawn on a surface of Euler genus at most $g$ with at most $k$ crossings per edge \cite{df-stackqueue-18}.
-Then $(0, 0)$-planar graphs are the planar graphs, whose book number is four, and $(0, k$)-planar graphs are known as $k$-\emph{planar graphs} \cite{pt-gdfce-97}.
-Using layered $\ell$-separators, which shall be discussed below, Dujmovi\'{c} and Frati \cite{df-stackqueue-18} showed that an $n$-vertex $(g,k)$-planar graph with fixed $g$ and $k$ has book thickness $O(\log n)$.
+There are several approaches to extend the planar graphs, for example by drawings on surfaces of higher genus \cite{gt-tgt-87}, forbidden minors \cite{d-gt-00}, drawings in the plane with restrictions on crossings \cite{dlm-survey-beyond-19}, or generalized adjacency relations \cite{cgp-mg-02}.
+Graphs with bounded genus have constant book thickness \cite{m-genuspage-94}.
+Also minor-closed graphs, e.g., graphs with constant tree-width, have constant book thickness \cite{dw-gtgtp-07}.
+A graph is $(g, k)$-\emph{planar} if it can be drawn on a surface of Euler genus at most $g$ with at most $k$ crossings per edge \cite{df-stackqueue-18}.
+Clearly, $(0, 0)$-planar graphs are the planar graphs and $(0, k$)-planar graphs are known as $k$-\emph{planar graphs} \cite{pt-gdfce-97}.
+An $n$-vertex $(g,k)$-planar graph with fixed $g$ and $k$ has book thickness $O(\log n)$ \cite{df-stackqueue-18}.
 For $k$-planar graphs, this improves the $O(\sqrt{n})$ bound from \cite{m-edgepage-94} to $O(\log n)$.
-For $k=1$, Bekos~et al.~\cite{bbkr-book1p-17} proved that the book thickness of 1-planar graphs is constant and that 39 pages suffice.
-In a recent approach, which we shall discuss below, Bekos et al.~\cite{bdggmr-benpsf-20} improved the bound to 17.
-The currently best upper bound is 10 \cite{b-book1planar-20}.
+Bekos~et al.~\cite{bbkr-book1p-17} have shown that the book thickness of 1-planar graphs is constant and that 39 pages suffice.